-c/o UMB Fund Services, Inc.

-235 West Galena Street

-Milwaukee, WI, 53212
+c/o UMB Fund Services, Inc. 235 West Galena Street Milwaukee, WI, 53212

 This Statement of Additional Information ("SAI") is not a prospectus.
-This SAI relates to and should be read in conjunction with the Prospectus (the "Prospectus") of Variant Impact Fund (the "Fund") dated December 7, 2021, and as it may be further amended or supplemented from time to time.
+This SAI relates to and should be read in conjunction with the Prospectus (the "Prospectus") of Variant Alternative Income Fund (the "Fund") dated August 29, 2022, and as it may be further amended or supplemented from time to time.
 This SAI is incorporated by reference in its entirety into the Prospectus.
-A copy of the Prospectus may be obtained without charge by contacting the Fund at the telephone number or address set forth above.
-You may also obtain the Prospectus by visiting the Fund's website at https://funds.variantinvestments.com.
+The Fund's audited financial statements and financial highlights appearing in the Annual Report to Shareholders for the fiscal year ended April 30, 2022 (the "Annual Report") are incorporated by reference into this SAI.
+No other part of the Annual Report is incorporated by reference herein.
+A copy of the Prospectus and Annual Report, may be obtained without charge by contacting the Fund at the telephone number or address set forth above.
+You may also obtain the Prospectus and Annual Report by visiting the Fund's website at https://funds.variantinvestments.com.

-This SAI is not an offer to sell shares of beneficial interest ("Institutional Shares" or "Shares") of the Fund and is not soliciting an offer to buy Shares in any state where the offer or sale is not permitted.
+This SAI is not an offer to sell shares of beneficial interest ("Shares") of the Fund and is not soliciting an offer to buy Shares in any state where the offer or sale is not permitted.